garymansted/BlueSky/README.md

 # Blue-Sky
 Small app for a coding challenge

+Read the 'Coding Assignment' PDF for specifics.

+If you want to pull it and use it you'll need to get and change a couple of keys in the apps config file.
+The keys you need are:
-Open the config file and enter your own iOS Google Maps API key and the Open Weather Maps API key.
+IOS Google Maps API key (goto the Google Developers Console) Open Weather Maps API key (https://openweathermap.org/api)